stefphd/HostPort-python/README.md

 h.close()
 ```

-In addition, a number of set & get methods is provided:
+In addition, a number of set & get methods is provided (use `restart` after set to make the change effective):

 ```python
 # Set methods